Dumisani21/LMS_UPDATE/README.md

 ## Features
 - Checks the current version of wtc-lms installed on the system.
-- Downloads the latest version of wtc-lms if it's not already available.
 - Compares the downloaded version with the installed version and updates if necessary.
 - Provides an option to choose the installation location for the updated wtc-lms program.
 - Verifies the update by comparing the versions before and after the update.